Frequently Asked Questions

 How many H2Overflows® do I need?

-It is a generally accepted goal for most aquarium enthusiasts to try to cycle all the water in a well-balanced tank approximately 4 times per hour (can be more or less depending on the livestock type, quantity, and water volume of your tank).
-When used in combination with our Seamless Sump® system, which is a very efficient biological filter, your flow and cycle rate requirements are not likely as high as the general rule of thumb.
+Most aquarists try to cycle all the water in a well-balanced tank approximately 4 times per hour (can be more or less depending on the livestock, quantity, and water volume of your tank).
+Combined with our Seamless Sump®, which is a very efficient biological filter, your flow and cycle rate requirements are not likely as high as the general rule of thumb.
 Even so, if a 4 times turnover per hour rate is desired, only one H2Overflow® would be needed for setups up to 300 gallons!!!
 However, this is only a rule of thumb for setups with 1200GPH flow rates and less.
-Some setups prefer even higher flow rates or an even higher safety factor.
-If this is the case, additional overflows can easily be added to accommodate excess capacity.
+Some setups prefer even higher flow rates for a higher safety factor.
+If this is the case, additional overflows can be added to accommodate excess capacity.
 Do you need more capacity?
 Just add another H2Overflow®!

 Back to Top